Learn about many of the available medications in our database.

-Each red, opaque, size 1, hard gelatin capsule with black axial imprint "NVR/BCR", contains 150 mg nilotinib.
+Each red, opaque, size 1, hard gelatin capsule with black axial imprint "NVR/BCR" contains 150 mg of nilotinib.
 Nonmedicinal ingredients: colloidal silicon anhydrous, crospovidone, lactose monohydrate, Poloxamer 188, magnesium stearate; capsule shell: gelatin, titanium dioxide (E 171), red iron oxide red (E 172), yellow iron oxide (E172); printing ink: includes black (E 172) iron oxide.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.